Back to top

 Continuing aft on the starboard side is a large dining table that can convert to sleeping accommodations for two persons.

 The port side of the aft galley is dominated by an expansive galley area with large storage lockers outboard.
-Lastly in the aft cabin is yet anther set of companionway stairs leading aft and up to the aft cockpit.
+Lastly in the aft cabin is yet another set of companionway stairs leading aft and up to the aft cockpit.

 Disclaimer